samc621/SneakerBot/README.md

 Keep in mind that tasks that do not result in `checkoutComplete` will remain idle (not terminate) so that you can open the browser and view the error(s).

+If a task encounters a captcha (usually only on the footsites), it will auto-retry after you manually complete it.

 Each task uses its own browser, so it's also important to keep in mind the CPU constraints of your machine.

 When you're ready, start the server with: